whizzml/examples/readme.md

   fields in your dataset that produce the best models.
 Allows iteration and uses cross-validation.
 - `multi-label` Classification for datasets with a multi-label (items) objective field.
 - `recursive-feature-elimination` Script to select the n best features for modeling a given dataset, using a recursive algorithm
 - `name-clusters`  Script to give names to clusters using important field names and their values
 - `dimensionality-reduction` Script for dimensionality reduction using PCA and topic modelling.
 - `fuzzy-norms`: Computing fuzzy-logic T-norms and T-conorms as new dataset features
 - `automl`: Automated Machine Learning withing BigML
+- `correlations-matrix`: Generates a CSV that contains the matrix of correlations between the numeric and categorical fields in a dataset
+- `batch-association-sets`: Adds new features to a dataset by creating new fields based on the combinations that appear in the association rules extracted from it.
+- `supervised-model-quality`: Creates the evaluation associated to the user-given supervised model (fusions excluded).
+The evaluation is created by splitting the dataset used in the model into a train/test split.

 ## How to install